NARA Bulletin 2013-03

 8. Under what circumstances may employees remove records and documentary materials from Government custody?

-- Employees must not remove Federal records from Government custody without proper authorization.
+a.
+Employees must not remove Federal records from Government custody without proper authorization.
 Under 36 CFR 1222.24, agencies must develop procedures to ensure that departing employees do not remove Federal records.

-- Within agency guidelines, employees may remove extra copies of records or other work-related, non-record materials when they leave the agency, with the approval of a designated official of the agency, such as the agency's records officer or legal counsel.
+b.
+Within agency guidelines, employees may remove extra copies of records or other work-related, non-record materials when they leave the agency, with the approval of a designated official of the agency, such as the agency's records officer or legal counsel.

 - When determining whether to permit departing employees to remove extra copies, the agency should also consider the extent to which such removal could affect the agency's ability to invoke various legal privileges, and should consider the use of nondisclosure agreements in appropriate cases.

 - Copies of records that are national security classified must remain under the control of the agency.
 If the agency permits removal, they must be transferred to a facility that has an appropriate level security storage area and safeguarded in accordance with Information Security Oversight Office requirements for national security classified materials (36 CFR 1222.18 and 32 CFR 2001.40 - 2001.53).

 - Copies of records that are otherwise restricted (e.g., as privileged or under the Privacy Act) must be maintained in accordance with the appropriate agency requirements.

 c.
 Employees may remove documentary materials that are of a purely personal nature when they leave the agency.
 Personal materials include family and personal correspondence and materials documenting professional activities and outside business or political pursuits (36 CFR 1220.18 and 36 CFR 1222.20).
 However, in many cases, employees intermingle their personal and official files.
 In those cases, the agency may need to review and approve the removal of personal materials to ensure that all agency policies are followed properly.